2023-2024 Flower Show Committee

 For what may have been the first time in the show's history, our Flower show was cancelled in 2019 and 2020 due to the Covid-19 Pandemic.
 After the 2 year hiatus, with limited member participation, we were proud to be able to offer a Garden Tour and Vendor Fair in 2021.
 Our efforts were well received, and we had a similar turnout for the event as previous years.

-Building upon the show’s history, we are excited for the return of plant entries, floral arrangements, garden and craft vendors, youth entries, workshops, home garden tours, along with expert garden advice, and more!
+Building upon the show’s history, in 2023 we celebrated our 75th Anniversary Diamond Jubilee with the return of plant entries, floral arrangements, garden and craft vendors, youth entries, workshops, home garden tours, along with expert garden advice, and more!